 In addition, your SNAP benefits application will have questions regarding your living expenses.
 Thus, you are required to list your monthly mortgage or rent, utilities such as heating and electricity bills, and certain other payments you make each month.

 Before submitting your application, make sure that all the details you have provided are as accurate as possible.
-Failing to disclose certain information or providing inaccurate information may negatively impact your chances of receiving these benefits.
+Failing to disclose certain information or providing inaccurate information may negatively impact your chances of receiving these SNAP benefits.

-How to Apply for Food Stamps Online in Alabama
+Applying for Alabama Food Stamps Online

 To apply for food stamps online in Alabama, you may use one of two websites provided by the DHR.
 Both websites will eventually bring you to the same application page.
 In addition, both sites require you to create an account.